 I can't help you too much here - this is so different for everyone!
 Oberlin does get really cold in the winter, so you'll need a thick jacket.
 You can see mine in this post, but you don't necessarily need one that's that intense and long.
 You'll also need some shoes that work in the snow; I mostly wear my Doc Martens in the winter.
 Also: the first few weeks are usually hot and humid, so be ready.
 Other than that, wear what makes you happy!
 One thing I love about Oberlin is that I feel free to wear what I want, as wacky or preppy as that may be!

-Again, check out the official Oberlin packing list if you need more help with all this - and take a look at what not to bring.
+Take a look at what not to bring too.
 Don't worry too much about forgetting something!
 Downtown Oberlin has stores where you can pick up the essentials, and you have online options too.
 Plus, you can always go to the Free Store (!!!), an awesome room in Asia House where you can drop off things you don't need and pick up used items for no charge!
 I've found many a binder, t-shirt, and small furniture item in that amazing place.

 The stuff you bring isn't going to make or break your college experience, but it might make you a little more comfortable!
 I hope this list helped - there's a few more to be found on the blogs too (here and here and here!).
 Happy packing!